jwoloschuk/Getting-and-Cleaning-Data--Course-Project/CodeBook.md

   * A 561-feature vector with time and frequency domain variables.
   * Its activity label.
   * An identifier of the subject who carried out the experiment.

+  A full description of the raw data can be found here:      http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ### run_analysis.R Steps and Variables: